scala/scala-lang/blog/_posts/2022-11-20-gsoc-report.md

 ## Towards Scala 3 support for Scalafix `ExplicitResultTypes`: cross-compiling to Scala 3
 Scalafix is a linting and rewriting tool for Scala codebases. `ExplicitResultTypes` is one of the built-in rule, which inserts type annotations for inferred public members.

-Scalafix currently cross-compiles for Scala 2.11, 2.12, and 2.13.
-Having it cross-compile to Scala 3 is challenging for a number of reasons but is important.
-Cross-compilation to Scala 3 would mean that the rules written in Scala 3 will be compatible and compilable in Scala 2.
+Unlike most rules that only rely on the Scalafix & SemanticDB APIs, `ExplicitResultTypes` also depends on the Scala presentation compiler, requiring users to run Scalafix with the Scala binary version targeted by the source files they want to annotate.
+As Scalafix is currently only cross-compiled to Scala 2.11, 2.12 and 2.13, it is not trivial to interact with the Scala 3 compiler and thus `ExplicitResultTypes` cannot run on Scala 3 source files at the moment.

 Razvan Vacaru, mentored by Brice Jaglin and Meriam Lachkar made a significant progress towards the goal of supporting Scala 3 in `ExplicitResultTypes` by cross-compiling all Scalafix modules to Scala 3.
 You can find a detailed report [here](https://github.com/rvacaru/GsoC-2022-Scalafix).